chiradip/RedisClient/README.md

     libraryDependencies += "com.chiradip.rediscl" % "redisclient_2.10" % "0.8"

-You may also need to add the repository in your build file
+You may also need to add the repository in your build file:  (Not required anymore since this is available in central maven repository)

     resolvers += "Sonatype OSS releases" at "https://oss.sonatype.org/service/local/repositories/releases/content/"